 We have commercialised patented technology developed over a number of years at The University of Manchester's Imaging Science and Biomedical Engineering department (ISBE), which is one of the world's leading academic institutions in 'computer vision' technology.
 Key members of staff from ISBE are Genemation shareholders and some have become full time employees.

 imorphics was formed in 2002 to exploit revolutionary image analysis technology developed at the Division of Imaging Science and Biomedical Engineering (ISBE), at The University of Manchester.

 imorphics is focused exclusively on the medical and life sciences field, and brings together a team of advanced imaging scientists, with experienced business personnel to deliver new products which contribute significantly to the speed and accuracy of clinical trials and diagnosis.

 Kestra originated from research carried out in the Wolfson Image Analysis Unit within the University's Department of Medical Biophysics, and its technology has been used to inspect printed circuit boards internationally.

-Silistix was founded by members of the Amulet research group, led by Steve Furber in the School of Computer Science.
+Silistix was founded by members of the Amulet research group, led by Steve Furber in the Department of Computer Science.

 Silistix is applying self-timed (or asynchronous) design principles to control the flow of data between the various modules of a System-on-Chip ('SoC').
 The global clock that is currently used in SoC designs is replaced by a self-timed communication system which reduces many of the design problems associated with a global clock.